Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

-### 6. Handling detected license issues
+### 6. Handling license issues
-> SIG assesses whether a license is generally considered a risk for commercial software.
+> SIG assesses whether a license is generally considered a risk for use within commercial software.
 Contact an IT lawyer to discuss license risks specifically for the code analyzed as well as the way it will be used.

 Usually, license risks will appear whenever a library is scanned for the first time; either because the application is scanned for the first time, or the library has just been introduced.

+---
 > COMMENT: here's an experiment with a graphical overview of the process: does that really help??
 (NB: to be viewed on Github)
 ```mermaid
 graph TD;